kartral21/atfrobotdocker/README.md

-# ATF Proof of concept - Containerize robot with docker and run on kubernetes cluster
+# ATF Proof of concept - Containerize robot with docker and run on Kubernetes or OpenShift cluster

 ## Prerequisites
 You must install and configure the following tools before moving forward
 * docker
-* minikube
-* kubectl
+* kubectl(Kuberntes cluster) or oc(OpenShift cluster)
 * helm
-* kubernetes cluster must be running
+* Kubernetes or OpenShift cluster must be running

 ## Usage